 The San Francisco Bay, reached via the Golden Gate Strait, was missed for 227 consecutive years by passing Spanish ships.
 It was finally discovered in 1769, when bored hunters passed overland and found the bay; three years later, at last, the strait was spotted from present-day Oakland.

 7. Fort Point was saved by a bridge prequel

 Built in 1861 to protect San Francisco's harbor, Fort Point still stands - at the point where Kim Novak jumps in the bay in Vertigo - because the engineers really wanted it to stay.
 To do so, they built a 'prequel to the bridge,' an arched frame that snugly towers over it.

 Though Strauss shrugged off concerns of the relatively low barrier on the pedestrian crossing lane, the bridge has unfortunately been a popular place for suicides since three months after it opened when H.B.
 Wobber said 'this is where I get off' and leapt.
-Over 1300 have jumped since - a few have survived.
-By most accounts, the Golden Gate Bridge is the most popular suicide spot in the world, .
-While crisis counseling phones have been placed along the bridge, the notion of adding safety nets have remained a local controversy and, as of this writing, no confirmed plans to install barriers are in place.
+Over 1600 have jumped since - a few have survived.
+By most accounts, the Golden Gate Bridge is the most popular suicide spot in the world, but it's hoped that the addition of nets, a proposal approved in 2014, will help put an end to this sad claim to fame.